Gongdong gyeongbi guyeok JSA

 assign some composers to create a score for his film, but also worked in a few folk- and pop pieces.
 The end product

-is a very interesting and unusual soundtrack, which stands out because of its good mix of
+is a very interesting and unusual soundtrack, which stands out because of its good mix of traditional sounds with

-with some borrowing of Hollywood flicks, modern folk songs, and even some russian tunes.
+some borrowing of Hollywood flicks, modern folk songs, and even some russian tunes.
 The score from Bang Jun-Seok

 and Jo Yeong-wook (latter one also being responsible for the great "Oldboy" OST) is very atmospheric and offers some